Gavin-Persad/predictions/plan.md

 23. Bugs

 - page flickers and needs refresh when draw second round of cup.
-Loop issue in the perform draw function.
+Loop issue in the perform draw function.This rerendering is causing lots of rest api calls this could become a big issue.
 - add loading... to view seasons page when fetching seasons.
 - check routing to ensure that players who are logged in, get redirected from log in to the dashboard.